This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Common Issues with Anthurium Fingers

-Like all plants, Anthurium Fingers can be are susceptible to common issues.
-The most common problems are leaf burn, drooping leaves, and yellowing of leaves.
+Anthurium Fingers, like all plants, can be prone to common concerns such as leaf burn, drooping leaves, and yellowing of leaves.

 Leaf Burn

 If the leaves of your Anthurium Fingers are turning brown or black, it's a sign of leaf burn.
-This, most times, is caused by too much direct sunlight or chemicals in the water.
+This is often caused by excessive direct sunlight or chemicals in the water.

-Move your plant to a shadier spot and if you're using tap water, let it sit out for 24 hours to allow the chemicals to evaporate.
+Relocate your plant to a more shaded area and if utilizing tap water, allow it to stand for 24 hours to let the chemicals dissipate.

 Drooping Leaves